dgomesbr/amazon-rekognition-twitter-selfie/readme.md

 ```
 cfn-cli stack deploy
 ```
-3. cfn-cli will install 4 cloudformation stacks and at the you should see:
+1. cfn-cli will install 4 cloudformation stacks.
+The last stack is called *twitterSelfie-lambdas* and you should see a *Stack deployment complete* after it:
 ```
 02/30/22 17:00:38 - CREATE_COMPLETE - twitterSelfie-lambdas(AWS::CloudFormation::Stack) - arn:aws:cloudformation:us-west-2:00000000000:stack/twitterSelfie-lambdas/aaaad0a0-953a-11aa-aa32-06ae8ae0aa5a
 Stack deployment complete.